You’ve heard the old saying, “All good things must come to an end.”

 - Maybe there’s still a chance it’s all a mistake.

-- Maybe he or she will see the light and come back.
+- Maybe they will see the light and come back.

-- If your ex-lover sees how much you still love him or her, things can change.
+- If your ex-lover sees how much you still love them, things can change.

 Fortunately, time is a powerful anesthetic and healer.
 You will learn and grow from this painful relationship and eventually move on with your life.